External Engagement Studio · MS Strategic Design & Management, Parsons · Spring 2025

 Workshop 01 · the Gen Z poster survey

-Rather than guess what younger workers want, we ran a participatory poster survey across three New School campuses — the University Center, the List Center, and the NSSR Library.
-Each board led with a provocative statistic and one open question; passersby wrote or drew straight onto a sticky-note grid.
+Rather than guess what younger workers want, we ran a participatory poster survey across three New School campuses: the University Center, the List Center, and the NSSR Library.
+Each board led with a provocative statistic and one open question; passersby, mostly students, wrote or drew straight onto a sticky-note grid.

-Over about two weeks we gathered roughly 127 responses — and the posters that named “Gen Z” out loud drew the most, proof that the framing itself pulled people in.
+Over about two weeks we gathered roughly 127 responses, and the posters that named “Gen Z” out loud drew the most.
+The framing itself pulled people in.

 Mapping the bridges and the barriers.

 Every proposed fix went onto an effort-versus-engagement matrix, so the high-impact, low-effort moves rose to the top.
-Recognition kept beating pay — as one participant put it, “It’s not even just about the pay.
-It’s also about being acknowledged.”
+Recognition kept beating pay.
 Unclear career paths came up again and again, and even a TV in the break room landed as an easy win.

 What it pointed to